-Vaccine roll out to the general public, based on age and underlying health conditions, has began however this will depend on vaccine supply.
-It will take place in Milngavie Town Hall and you will be called by the surgery to organise an appointment time.
+Vaccine roll out to the general public, based on age and underlying health conditions has began however this will depend on vaccine supply.

 The eligible groups to receive this from the GP surgeries will be the OVER 80'S, 75-79 and Shielding patients.
 All other age groups/at risk patients will be appointed by the healthboard via letter.
 Please avoid calling the surgery with any queries about the vaccine or when you will be vaccinated as we need to try to keep the phone lines open for people who are unwell and in need of medical care.

 DO NOT VISIT THE SURGERY: